sampsyo/cs6120/content/blog/2020-09-25-efficient-path-profiling/index.md

 ## Augmenting CFGs with cycles

-The algorithm described in this paper only works on directed acyclic graphs (DAGs).
-The paper describes a technique for modifying the CFG to transform it into a DAG but still provide accurate path profiling, which is crucial to profile programs with loops.
+The algorithm described in the paper works only on directed acyclic graphs (DAGs).
+To handle cycles in a CFG, the authors of the paper add some extra instrumentation to backedges that let us track paths up to this backedge, and then the path after.
+The paper also describes a technique for modifying the CFG to transform it into a DAG but still provide accurate profiling, crucial to profiling programs with loops.
+They add "dummy edges," from the CFG source to nodes that are backedge targets, and from nodes that are backedge sources to the CFG sink.
+The source $\rightarrow$ node dummy edges are used to "start" new paths using the extra instrumentation, and then node $\rightarrow$ exit edges are used to "end" paths.

 ## Evaluation

 The authors ran their path profiling implementation on a variety of benchmarks, as well as edge profiling to get a sense of the relative overhead and accuracy.
 In general, path profiling performance tended to be comparable to edge profiling, and even when benchmarks were large and required more memory intensive instrumentation for path profiling, the overhead was tolerably worse than that of edge profiling.

+The paper used only one benchmark suite, on one sort of machine, and did not provide a thorough justification for why this suite in particular (SPEC95) was representative for this domain of profiling accuracy and overhead.
+The paper could have perhaps benefited from the usage of multiple suites, or at least some justification for the use of SPEC95, and some varying across some parameters such as the machines or machine settings, to alleviate some kind of measurement bias.

 ## Discussion Questions